aws-user-group-nz/handbook/rules.md

 8.2 The Committee has all of the powers of the Society, unless the Committee’s power is limited by these Rules, or by a majority decision of the Society.

 8.3 All decisions of the Committee shall be by a majority vote.
-In the event of an equal vote, the Co-Presidents shall have a joint casting vote, that is, a second vote.
+In the event of an equal vote, the President shall have a casting vote, that is, a second vote.

 8.4 Decisions of the Committee bind the Society, unless the Committee’s power is limited by these Rules or by a majority decision of the Society.

 ### 9.0 Roles of Committee Members

-9.1 The Co-Presidents are responsible for:
+9.1 The President and Vice President is responsible for:

 * Ensuring that the Rules are followed;
 * Convening Meetings and establishing whether or not a quorum (half of the Committee) is present;